Robert-James-Middleton/Python/README.md

-This repository is a colection of programs I wrote from my classes at Angelo State University and from my my own learning experince.
+This repository is a colection of beginner python programs I wrote from classes at Angelo State University